The Vasectomy Reversal Operation

 All operations are carried out by Mr Michael Swinn Consultant Urological Surgeon, under general anaesthetic using a high powered microscope.
-The average operation time is between 2 and 2.5 hours.
+The average operation time is about 2 hours.

 Mr Swinn performing a vasectomy reversal at The Vasectomy Reversal Clinic using a Zeiss high power operating microscope to achieve a microsurgical anastomosis

 A vasectomy involves cutting the tubes which carry sperms away from the testicle (each is called a vas).
 Around 4% of men undergoing a vasectomy subsequently require it to be reversed.
 In essence, the reversal operation involves finding the site of the previous vasectomy on both sides, removing any scar tissue and delicately joining the two ends together.